mqnfred/hips/README.md

 [![crates.io](https://img.shields.io/crates/v/hips)](https://crates.io/hips)

 `hips` is a small, self-contained utility that enables users to store their secrets encrypted alongside their code.
+It can be used as a binary or a [library][7] depending on your needs.
 What are you interested in knowing?

  1. [Why do this?](#philosophy)
  2. [Let's try it out](#install)